redhatmurali/Linux-Apps/README.md

-# Quick to Recap!
-Or wasting time on videos ?
+# Wasting time on videos ?
+Quick to Recap!